CTS - Push/Pull DPDT Pot

 These pots are CTS's own push/pull models allowing for various additional wiring possibilities such as coil-tapping or phase switching.
-They are each 5.95mm 24 spine split shaft suitable for USA-Fender or Gibson knobs to push-fit straight on.
-These feature a neat PCB for soldering your pickup etc wires which is seldom seen on other manufacturer's push/pull pots, although this is very easy to wire up I would recommend having some experience of sodlering a PCB especially when using lead free solder as that takes a little more heat to work with.
+They full size CTS pots and are each 5.95mm 24 spine split shaft suitable for USA-Fender or Gibson knobs to push-fit straight on.
+These feature a neat PCB for soldering your pickup etc wires which is seldom seen on other manufacturer's push/pull pots, although this is very easy to wire up I would recommend having some experience of sodlering a PCB especially when using lead free solder as that takes a little more heat to work with and the connections are fairly small.
 Other than that, a high quality pot in line with their other 450 or TVT series in construction.
 They feature a +/-10% tolerance, brass shafts and an audio/logarithmic taper.
 I have these available here in short shaft 500k, long shaft 500k and short shaft 250k.

 500k is commonly used for Humbucker or P90 equipped guitars